gabikersul/poc-rest-service/README.md

 ## Introduction
 It's a 'Greeting' Java + Springboot Application with three Jenkins jobs:
 - Job #1 - Build: it runs the tests, builds the project, generates the war file and uploads it to a JFrog Artifactory repo;
-- Job #2 - Infra: it downloads the war file from the JFrog Artifactory repo, runs the packer build command which provision a docker image, copy the downloaded war file to the image, uses ansible to provision an openjdk8 installation and at the end packer publishes the image to Docker Hub;
+- Job #2 - Infra: it downloads the war file from the JFrog Artifactory repo, runs the packer build command which provision a docker image, copies the downloaded war file to the image, uses ansible to provision an openjdk8 installation and at the end packer publishes the image to Docker Hub;
 - Job #3 -Run: it pulls the published image from Docker Hub and runs it inside a container;